 Understand your options with the help of a Ventura County debt solutions lawyer

-The Law Offices of Michael H. Raichelson has helped the people of Ventura County, Oxnard and all of California relieve crushing financial debt and stress through Chapter 7 bankruptcy for nearly 20 years.
+Raichelson Law, P.C. has helped the people of Ventura County, Oxnard and all of California relieve crushing financial debt and stress through Chapter 7 bankruptcy for nearly 20 years.
 Filing for bankruptcy can be a major step towards giving you a fresh start and it is not something to be taken lightly.
 For your convenience, we have provided the following answers to some frequently asked questions regarding Chapter 7 bankruptcy.

 I thought only businesses or deadbeats file for bankruptcy.
 Should I really go through with this?